Rupesh-2003/wp-mini-project/readme.md

 ## Passwords
-Passwords is PWA for people who forget thier passwords.
-Passwords which are stored in notepad or any other local software will be lost if it they are not backed-up or synced to the cloud.
+Passwords is PWA (Progressive Web App) for people who forget their passwords.
+Passwords which are stored in notepad or any other local software will be lost if they are not backed-up or synced to the cloud.
 Storing passwords in Passwords directly stores data in your **mongoDB cloud**.
-You can access this data from any device and anywhere after the PWA is hosted.
+You can access this data from any device and anywhere.

 ```
 Your passwords stored on your cloud DB which can only be accessed